 Starting a candle-making business will require some funds to start and funds to keep a small business running in the first few years.
 However, selling candles should at some point turn a profit to reinvest to buy supplies, grow, and pay yourself for your hard work.

 Yes, you need business insurance.
-Read my article on insurance for candle businesses.
 I am not an insurance agent and you should have a conversation with your insurance agent.
 Make sure that in the event you have an accidental fire in your home you are covered.
 If you are a renter make sure you are covered.

 Homeowner’s insurance and business insurance are not the same.
 Some insurance policies cover the structure but not the contents.
 If you lose everything in a tornado and the contents are not covered, you lose the contents of your business and all of your supplies.